 The District collaborated with multiple local and stakeholder agencies in preparation of this UWMP.
 This effort was conducted to inform the agencies of the planning activities of the District, to gather quality data for use in this UWMP, and to coordinate with other regional plans and initiatives.
 To that end, the District worked with its four larger municipal customers that qualify as Urban Water Suppliers as defined by the Urban Water Management Plan Act: City of Arcata, City of Eureka, Humboldt Community Services District, and McKinleyville Community Services District.
 The District provided assistance and information needed by these agencies for the preparation of their UWMPs and they reciprocated.
-Meetings were conducted from October 2015 through June 2016 between the District and these agencies, which were called 2015 UWMP Work Group Meetings.
-Other local water suppliers in the area, including the District's three remaining wholesale customers and the City of Fortuna, were also invited to attend these meetings.
+Virtual meetings (due to current COVID-19 constraints) were conducted from March 2021 thru May 2021 between the District and these agencies, which were called 2020 UWMP Work Group Meetings.
 Appendix B shows a sample Work Group Meeting Agenda and signup sheet.
 All seven of the District's wholesale customers were provided with copies of the District's adopted plan.